-15. The default save location for these reports will be User > Documents > FieldLink > Reports > Floor Reports.
+18. The default save location for the reports will be User > Documents > FieldLink > Reports > Floor Reports and the default location for CSV exports will be User > Documents > FieldLink > Exports

 9.7.3 Contour and Point Layout

 Once you have collected a scan of the area around you, generated the contour lines and have set-up the instrument on two points, you can now use the instrument to aim at the high and low points on the contour lines.
 To do this: